tomcam/least-github-pages/docs/github-pages-advantages.md

 GitHub Pages is ideally suited for the creation of small-to-medium informational sites, especially technical documentation and other how-to subjects.

+* Nothing to install, and no files to store on your own machine.
+This guide shows you how to create your web pages interactively on the [GitHub](https://github.com) website.
+You can literally start a page on your work machine, update it using your phone on the bus, and finish it on your home machine
 * It's free (for public sites)
 * It's based on Markdown (sometimes called markup) a simple approach to writing that emphasizes the text itself, with minimal attention to formatting.
 It transforms simple text files into beautiful websites.
 You write the text files using a simple,